Free and Low Cost Legal Help (Ayuda legal gratis y de bajo costo)

 __ Income and Expense Declaration (FL-150) (Required if seeking Support)

 __ An original and a copy of any existing custody, visitation or support orders.
-Click here for information on Contra Costa Court’s Records Department.
-For instructions on how to get copies of Contra Costa County orders, click here.
+If you do not have a copy of your orders, please click here for information on how to request a copy from our Court Records unit.

 __ An original and one copy of any photos, texts or any other materials that you want to attach to your initial application.